Nobody should be forgotten about

-Your support this Christmas means patients and families living in poverty and facing difficult situations will be remembered when others forget.
+Your support means patients and families living in poverty and facing difficult situations will be remembered when others forget.
 Your kindness means they will receive the love, care, and humanitarian support they deserve.

 Dementia and the UK Social Care Crisis

 We haven’t forgotten that the cost-of-living crisis is seriously affecting families in the UK, where dementia is causing isolation and loneliness.
 At the age of 78, Albert was diagnosed with vascular dementia.
 He says,